Byron1z/network-file-shares-and-permissions-B1z/README.md

   File Permissions in a network environment are enforced by the operating system and network protocols.
 When a user attempts to access a file, the system checks the user's permissions against the file's **Access Control List (ACL)**.

-  If the user has the necessary permissions, access is granted; otherwise, it is denied.
+  If the user has the necessary permissions, access is granted✅️; otherwise, it is denied🚫.

 This process ensures that only authorized users can access or modify files, maintaining security and data integrity.
 </p>